ryanbateman/hivemq-mcp/README.md

 1.  **Create Directory**: Create a new directory for your resource under `src/mcp-server/resources/` (e.g., `src/mcp-server/resources/myNewResource/`).
 2.  **Define Logic & Schema**: In a `myNewResourceLogic.ts` file:
+    - Define a **Zod** schema for any expected query parameters.
+    - Use `z.infer<typeof YourQuerySchema>` to derive the TypeScript type for query parameters.
-    - Define TypeScript interfaces for any parameters (path or query).
+    - Define TypeScript interfaces for path parameters if needed (extracted from the URI path).
-    - Define the query validation schema if needed (e.g., using Zod, although this template currently uses `validator` and manual checks).
-    - Implement the core logic function that takes the `uri` (URL object) and validated `params` and returns the resource data.
+    - Implement the core logic function that takes the `uri` (URL object) and validated `params` (query parameters) and returns the resource data.
 3.  **Implement Registration**: In a `registration.ts` file:
-    - Import necessary types, schemas, the logic function, `McpServer`, `ResourceTemplate`, `ErrorHandler`, and `logger`.
+    - Import necessary types, the Zod query schema, the logic function, `McpServer`, `ResourceTemplate`, `ErrorHandler`, and `logger`.
     - Create an `async` function (e.g., `registerMyNewResource`) that accepts the `McpServer` instance.
     - Inside this function, use `ErrorHandler.tryCatch` to wrap the registration process.
     - Define a `ResourceTemplate` with the URI pattern and any `list` or `complete` operations.
     - Call `server.resource()` with:
       - A unique resource registration name (string).
       - The `ResourceTemplate` instance.
-      - Resource metadata (name, description, mimeType, querySchema, examples).
+      - Resource metadata (name, description, mimeType, querySchema (the Zod schema itself), examples).
       - An `async` handler function that:
-        - Takes the `uri` (URL) and validated `params`.
+        - Takes the `uri` (URL) and validated `params` (query parameters matching the inferred type).
         - Uses `ErrorHandler.tryCatch` to wrap the call to your core logic function.
         - Formats the result according to the MCP specification (e.g., `{ contents: [{ uri: uri.href, text: JSON.stringify(result), mimeType: "application/json" }] }`).
         - Includes appropriate logging.